General Recognition of Pediatric Shock:

 When there is compromised oxygen delivery to the body’s tissues, the heart can also increase contractility so that there is a more complete emptying of the left and right ventricles.

 In children, the compensatory mechanism of increased systemic vascular resistance can be very effective at maintaining systolic blood pressure.
-However because of the increase in systemic vascular resistance diastolic pressure is typically elevated.
-This causes a narrowed pulse pressure which is the difference between the systolic and diastolic blood pressure.
+However, because of the increase in systemic vascular resistance (SVR), diastolic pressure is typically elevated.
+The increased SVR causes a narrowed pulse pressure which is the difference between the systolic and diastolic blood pressure.

 Systolic blood pressure alone is not a good early indicator of pediatric shock because of the presence of highly effective compensatory mechanisms.